Occupational health care for entrepreneurs and other self-employed persons

-- The occupational health nurse or doctor gets to know the circumstances and practices at the workplace by means of workplace surveys and visits.
+The occupational health nurse and/or doctor gets to know the circumstances and practices at the workplace by means of workplace surveys and visits.
 They are a way to analyse the circumstances of the self-employed person and any hired staff.

-- When carrying out medical examinations, the occupational health doctor and nurse evaluate the need for rehabilitation and other measures designed to support the ability to work.
+When carrying out medical examinations, the occupational health doctor and/or nurse evaluate the need for rehabilitation and other measures designed to support the ability to work.

 Self-employed persons with hired staff

-If you employ staff, you can claim reimbursement for your personal occupational health care expenses at the same time as you claim reimbursement for the costs of the occupational health care you provide for your employees.
+If you have employees working for you, you can claim reimbursement for your own occupational health costs on an employer-specific claim at the same time as you claim reimbursement for the cost of your employees’ occupational health services.
+The claim is made separately for each accounting period.
 Read more about occupational health care arranged by the employer (in Finnish).